In economics, present bias is a time-inconsistent model of delay discounting. It is one of the cornerstones of behavioural economics.

 Present bias is a cognitive tendency, where people choose smaller, immediate rewards rather than larger, later rewards — and this occurs more when the delay is closer to the present than the future.

-Researchers often run the following experiment to prove present bias.
-Imagine you’re given 2 choices.
-Get a £100 today or £120 in a week.
+Imagine you’re given 2 choices; get a £100 today or £120 in a week.
 Most participants choose £100 today.

 Simply put, shoppers prefer immediate rewards over delayed gratification.

-- Fine-tuned promotions – Recognise that you can give away less in terms of added value if shoppers can ‘cash in’ now.
+- Fine-tuned promotions – recognise that you can give away less in terms of added value if shoppers can ‘cash in’ now.
 And that longer-term offers may need to be bigger, but not every shopper will get to the gold at the end of the rainbow.

 Acknowledging that present bias exists and evaluating trade-offs between now and the future will help you do the right thing for your brand.